SAP-samples/cap-cds-hands-on/exercises/04/README.md

 ## Add price information

-Let's add cost information.
-While a price is typically represented as a decimal, they are meaningless without a currency.
+Let's add price information.
+While a price is typically represented as a decimal, it is meaningless without a currency.

 What does good look like here?
 Well, it depends.
 But for the sake of learning about types, let's explore a custom [structured